Collide (Howie Day song): Critical reception

-Commercial performance
+Chart performance

-The popularity of "Collide" built slowly on U.S. radio, at first gaining the greatest success on Billboards Adult Top 40 chart.
+The popularity of "Collide" built slowly on US radio, at first gaining the greatest success on Billboards Adult Top 40 chart.
 Chart performance benefitted significantly from a reissue of Stop All the World Now in a special edition that included four bonus tracks, one being an acoustic version of the song that reached number 20 on the Billboard Hot 100 chart.
+In February 2005, the track received an award from Broadcast Data Systems for 50,000 spins.
+By September 2005, the track had surpassed 200,000 confirmed spins.
+The following year in October 2006, it had been played 300,000 confirmed times on radio.
+As of April 2011, "Collide" has surpassed 400,000 confirmed spins on radio from different formats.
+Additionally, it tied a record with Jann Arden's "Insensitive" (1994) for the slowest trek into the top 10 of the Billboard Adult Top 40, entering the top 10 during its 26th week at number nine.